djma777/100-days-of-code/r2-log.md

 ### **Today's Progress**

 - Codewars
+- YDKJS > Scope & Closures: Appendix C and D

 ### **Thoughts**

 - I actually did some coding the past few days but I just wasn't able to log my progress.
 It's fine though, I'm happy to internalize the progress and skip logging them.
 But as much as possible I want to be responsible enough to keep this log going, even though i'm not really updating on social media most of the time.
 - So in codewars, apparently, when I logged in today, I no longer have the same Kata that I was trying to solve before.
 But to my advantage, I guess, I got a new one and was able to solve it.
 Maybe I just got better? or maybe not?
 Hehe.
 What's more important is that I'm really happy that my skills are improving.
 And there's still so much to learn.
+- Ok, cool, so `this`, yeah, gotcha!
+No, not really, not yet.
+So arrow functions behave differently in that they automatically have lexical-this so that coders do not need to bind.
+And arrow functions are anonymous.
+Pretty sure will learn more about this in later books in the series.
+Cool!

 ### **Links**